img

 How can medication be helpful in relieving anxiety?

-On the flip side, anti-anxiety medications do have their perks, just as long as you know that there are a time and a place for them.
+On the flip side, anti-anxiety medications do have their perks, just as long as you know that there is a right time and a place for them.

-Despite the very valid disadvantages of these drugs, if you genuinely feel that you need to take them to feel better, then there’s no shame in your game.
-In fact, when taken safely and correctly alongside other forms of drug-free therapy and leading a healthy lifestyle, the pros can far outweigh the cons.
+Despite the disadvantages of these drugs, if you genuinely feel that you need medication, there’s no shame in asking for help.
+In fact, when taken safely and combined with therapy and lifestyle changes, the pros can far outweigh the cons.

-So if you feel like you’ve reached your wits’ end, it might be a good idea to ask your doctor to add a suitable medication to your treatment plan to have you feeling your normal self ASAP.
+So, if you feel like you’ve reached your wits’ end, it might be a good idea to ask your doctor to add a suitable medication to your treatment plan.

 Here are some benefits of taking anti-anxiety drugs: